schmettow/New_Stats/docs/Classic_linear_models.md

-### Endlessly linear
+### Endlessly linear {#endless-linear}

 On a deeper level the bizarre age = 0 prediction is an example of a principle <!-- #55 -->, that will re-occur several times throughout this book.

-**In this universe everything is finite.**
+**In our endless universe everything is finite.**

 A well understood fact about LRM is that they allow us to fit a straight line to data.
 A lesser regarded consequence from the mathematical underpinnings of such models is that this line extends infinitely in both directions.
 To fulfill this assumption, the outcome variable needs to have an infinite range, too,  $y_i \in [-\infty; \infty]$ (unless the slope is zero).
 Every scientifically trained person and many lay people know, that even elementary magnitudes in physics are finite: all speeds are limited to $\approx 300.000 km/s$, the speed of light, and temperature has a lower limit of $-276°C$ (or $0°K$).
 If there can neither be endless acceleration nor cold, it would be daring to assume any psychological effect to be infinite in both directions.

-The endlessly linear assumption (ELA) is a central piece of all LRMs.
-From a formal perspective, the ELA is always violated in a universe like ours.
+The endlessly linear assumption (ELA) is a central piece of all LRMs, that is always violated in a universe like ours.
 So, should we never ever use a linear model and move on to non-linear models right away?
 Pragmatically, the LRM often is a reasonably effective approximation.
-From figure [#G_eda_1] we have seen that the increase of time-on-task by age is not strictly linear, but follows a more complex curved pattern.
+At the beginning of section \@ref(lrm), we have seen that the increase of time-on-task by age is not strictly linear, but follows a more complex curved pattern.
 This pattern might be of interest to someone studying the psychological causes of the decline in performance.
-For the applied design researcher it probably suffices to summarize the monotonous relationship by one slope coefficient.
-In \@ref(MRM) we will estimate the age effects for designs A and B separately, which lets us compare fairness towards older people.
+For the applied design researcher it probably suffices to see that the increase is monotonous and model it approximately by one slope coefficient.
+In \@ref(mrm) we will estimate the age effects for designs A and B separately, which lets us compare fairness towards older people.

-As has been said, theorists may desire a more detailed picture and see disruptions of linearity as indicators for interesting psychological processes.
-An uncanny example of theoretical work will be given when I introduce polynomial regression [#PRM].
-For the rest of us, linear regression is a pragmatic choice, as long as:
+As has been said, theorists may desire a more detailed picture and see a disruption of linearity as indicators for interesting psychological processes.
+A literally uncanny example of such theoretical work will be given when introducing polynomial regression \@ref(prm).
+For now, linear regression is a pragmatic choice, as long as:

 1. the pattern is monotonically increasing
 1. any predictions stay in the observed range and avoid the boundary regions, or beyond.